jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - based on provided breaker reclosing settings, make suggestions and have discussion on proper LOV timings
 - Would be nice to give option for tie to be a sectionalizer rather than recloser once it closes
 - I assume tie exiting loop scheme once it stays closed is same conditions as recloser/sectionalizer?
-- Am I ok to just hide
+- Will I be making a custom program for each device?

 Notes:
 - Regarding Directional Ties, customer could instead choose to coordinate with different tie timings